labyrinthinesecurity/silhouette/README.md

 Run minimize.py

-This will generate a file called silhouette.html, as well as a CSV.
+This will generate a file called silhouette.html, as well as a CSV containing cluster ID, SPN counts per cluster, inner silhouette, outer silhouette, and de-escalation score.

+# De-escalating

+## Customize role definitions

+investigate_cluster.py will give you a clusterwide enumeration of assigned roles (golden source) and actual permissions (ground truth).
+This will help you reshape (or create) built-in role definitions, clusterwide.